spiceai/samples/constraints/README.md

 This sample will have a local Postgres database with a table `users` and a Spice runtime that accelerates the data from the `users` table.
 A Spicepod will enforce a constraint that the `email` column must be unique.
 The Spicepod will also specify a `time_column` of `updated_at` to ensure that the Spice runtime only pulls in changes from the datasource that have occurred after the max `updated_at` timestamp in the accelerated dataset.
 A worker service will update the `users` table in the Postgres database with changes to the `users` table every 5 seconds.
 This will cause the Spice runtime to pull in the changes and enforce the constraint.

+Once you've verified that the constraints are being enforced, try modifying the Spicepod to remove the `on_conflict` clause and observe the behavior.
+An error should now be given by DuckDB that the constraint is being violated and the data update is rejected.

+Another thing to try is to remove the `primary_key` constraint from the Spicepod and observe the behavior.
+Instead of the rows being updated in place, new rows will be added every time Spice refreshes the data.

 ## Pre-requisites

 This sample requires [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) to be installed.